Menu

 LEARNING OBJECTIVES: After attending this workshop, participants will be able to:

 VIRTUAL: This will be a virtual workshop.
-Participants will be awarded APT LIVE WEBINAR CE after successful completion of a post test.
-This workshop meets APT's definition of "Live Webinar."
-Participants must be visible throughout the presentation.
+Participants will be awarded APT NON-CONTACT CE after successful completion of a post test.
+Participants are requested to be present and visible throughout the presentation to facilitate engagement.

 MIAPT is approved by the Association for Play Therapy to offer continuing education specific to Play Therapy.
 APT Approved Provider 99-050.
 MIAPT maintains responsibility for the program.